• Skip to main content

 What is the Problem for Schools?

-The reasons parents don’t pay for their children’s lunches vary significantly from not being able to, to not qualifying for the free and reduced lunch program but still struggling to feed their children, or perhaps just forgetting to pay.
-Still, these reasons stack up financially for schools, and they end up with a significant amount of debt.
+The reasons parents don’t pay for their children’s lunches vary significantly from not being able to not qualify for the free and reduced lunch program but still struggling to feed their children or perhaps just forgetting to pay.
+Still, these reasons stack up financially for schools, and they end up with significant debt.

-Schools are required by the federal government to find a way to get unpaid balances paid, but it doesn’t specify how.
+The federal government requires schools to find a way to get unpaid balances paid, but it doesn’t specify how.
 This caused more lunch shaming issues to pop up when the requirement was made before the 2017-2018 school year.
-Schools are under a lot of pressure to handle their school meal programs themselves, and over 75 percent of the schools in the National School Lunch Program had some kind of meal debt during the 2016-2017 school year.
+Schools are under a lot of pressure to handle their school meal programs themselves, and over 75 percent of the schools in the National School Lunch Program had some meal debt during the 2016-2017 school year.

 Schools don’t always take advantage of the federal free and reduced lunch program.
 Each school has a different reimbursement rate depending on its poverty level.
 If a school has lower reimbursement rates, it may offer free meals to students at two times above the federal poverty level, which is an annual income of $50,000 for a family of four.